Celebrating Black Geographers

 Lastly, though exhaustive research was conducted in order to locate all Black geography graduates for the stated time period, we recognize that the current list may still not be all inclusive.
 Therefore, if you know any Black geographers who should be included in this tribute, please complete the form here.
 Cohorts from 2001-2010 and 2011-2020 forthcoming.

 This project was developed by Dr. Demetrice “Dee” Jordan, a Black geographer whose focus is Health and Medical Geography.
 She is an alumnus of the Department of Geography, Environment, and Spatial Science at MSU and Postdoctoral Fellow in the Department of Global Health and Social Medicine at Harvard Medical School.

-Special thanks to Dr. Joe T. Darden – Professor of Geography at MSU, Dr. Christopher K. Tucker – Chairman of the American Geographical Society (AGS), Katherine Cann – Manager of Sponsored Projects and Initiatives for AGS, AGS interns: Christina Lin, Nicholas Schmidt, Kelly Young, and Nicole Oveisi, Dr. John Allensworth (ret.), and Laurence Crammer for their contributions.
+Special thanks to Dr. Joe T. Darden – Professor of Geography at MSU, Dr. Christopher K. Tucker – Chairman of the American Geographical Society (AGS), Katherine Cann – Manager of Sponsored Projects and Initiatives for AGS, AGS interns: Christina Lin, Nicholas Schmidt, Kelly Young, and Nicole Oveisi, and Dr. John Allensworth (ret.) for their contributions.